Nonnas: Production

 Nonnas is based on the life of Joe Scaravella, the owner of Staten Island restaurant Enoteca Maria, where grandmothers (nonnas) are invited to work as chefs.
 Production companies Madison Wells and Matador Content purchased Scaravella's life rights and developed the project with screenwriter Liz Maccie.

 Filming took place from May to June 2023 in various locations in New Jersey, including Jersey City, Hoboken, Bayonne, Paterson, Linden, Elizabeth, and Edison.

 Release

 In September 2024, Netflix acquired worldwide distribution rights to the film in an auction for over $20 million, planning to release it sometime in 2025.
 The film was released on May 9, 2025.

 Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 15 critics, indicating "mixed or average" reviews.

-In a largely positive review The Guardian awarded the film three stars, saying it fell short of "recent cookery classic The Taste of Things" but praised its "straightforward sincerity that makes it go down easily."
-RogerEbert.com gave the film three stars out of four saying: "It isn't a prestige film; it's the kind of story that reminds us we can heal through connections to the past and each other."
+In a largely positive review, The Guardian awarded the film three stars, saying it fell short of "recent cookery classic The Taste of Things" but praised its "straightforward sincerity that makes it go down easily."
+RogerEbert.com gave the film three stars out of four, writing, "It isn't a prestige film; it's the kind of story that reminds us we can heal through connections to the past and each other."

-The film earned a nomination for Outstanding Television Movie at the 77th Primetime Creative Arts Emmy Awards.